jjvanzon/Circular-Language-Spec/spec/black-boxes/black-boxes.md

 #### Container is Friend

-The main point to the diagram below is that the classes show privates, but the objects do not, unless they are __Friend__.
+The main point to the diagram below is that the classes show private contents, but the objects do not, unless they are __Friend__.
 It shows the situation where the *container* is __Friend__.

 ![](images/1.%20Black%20Boxes.024.png)